KazaiMazai/Crocodil/README.md

 ## Usage

 ### Registering Dependencies
-Declaration and registration happen in one shot, ensuring compile-time completeness:
+Declaration and registration happen in one shot.
+The variable name then acts as a keypath-based key ensuring compile-time completeness:

 ```swift
 extension Dependencies {